Dash Cam With GPS and Speed Recording

 What Are Your Employees Doing?

 Ask any CEO or company manager and they will tell you that business is not as easy as it used to be.
-The impact of surging fuel costs combined with other factors have made it more difficult for businesses all across the board to stay afloat and sustain profitability.
-Although there are hurdles for every business, one technological tool is helping pro-active businesses reduce operation costs and boost staff efficiency.
+The impact of surging fuel costs combined with other factors has made it more difficult for businesses all across the board to stay afloat and sustain profitability.
+Although there are hurdles for every business, one technological tool is helping pro-active businesses reduce operating costs and boost staff efficiency.
 This is the dash camera with GPS tracking.

 With profit margins being tighter and business being slower, companies no longer are afforded the luxury of ignoring their fleet management needs.
 “When the economy was healthy roughly five years ago, companies were not concerned with saving a few thousand dollars here or ten thousand dollars there”, explained a GPS business tracking specialist for Tracking System Direct.
-“Companies were more concerned with having enough staff to meet the high customer demands, and therefore in-depth evaluation of company drivers and driving behaviors were often times overlooked because most businesses felt that a bad employee was better than no employee at all.”
-Oh have things changed so quickly.
+“Companies were more concerned with having enough staff to meet the high customer demands, and therefore in-depth evaluation of company drivers and driving behaviors were oftentimes overlooked because most businesses felt that a bad employee was better than no employee at all.”
+Oh, have things changed so quickly?
 Eliminating internal wasteful spending and hiring employees that have quality character are now top priorities for businesses hoping to maintain steady operations while waiting to get past the current economic rough patch.
 Although the task of evaluating company drivers for productivity and efficiency used to be an arduous one, GPS tracking systems are making the process a whole lot easier!

 Many companies with mobile assets and company drivers may not realize it, but one of the simplest ways to enhance profit is through the process of slashing internal wasteful spending.
 One of the biggest expenditures companies have to deal with is maintenance of company vehicles and fuel charges, therefore an effective vehicle management strategy can pay instant dividends.
 By utilizing GPS vehicle tracking technology to assist in the overseeing and management of company drivers and mobile assets, fleet managers are able to uncover the following information: